 Reserve your admission by returning the Biographical Data Form and $75 matriculation deposit.
-Once we receive your Biographical Data Form and $75 matriculation deposit, you will be contacted by an Online MAR Student Care Specialist regarding setting up a Learning Preparedness Call where you will receive your Gordon-Conwell email address, systems login information, and other important getting started details.
+Once we receive your Biographical Data Form and $75 matriculation deposit, you will be contacted by an Student Care Team Member regarding setting up a Pre-Orientation Call where you will receive your Gordon-Conwell email address, systems login information, and other important getting started details.

-Arrange a Learning Preparedness Call with a Student Care Specialist
+Arrange a Pre-Orientation Call with a Student Care Representative

-After reserving, you will be contacted by a Student Care Specialist in regards to setting up a Learning Preparedness Call.
+After reserving, you will be contacted by a Student Care Team Member in regards to setting up a Pre-Orientation Call.
 The primary goal of this call is to help you get started in the program.
-You will be provided access information for your Gordon-Conwell email and other systems logins, including Sakai, our learning management system.
-You will also be added to the Online New Student Orientation course that must be completed prior to registering for classes.
+You will have the ability to register for classes.
+In addition, you will be provided access information for your Gordon-Conwell email and other systems logins, including Sakai, our learning management system.
+Finally, you will also be added to the Online New Student Orientation course that must be completed prior to beginning classes.

 Apply for a Scholarships/Financial Aid

 Most students are eligible for some form of financial aid including grants, scholarships, and loans.
 Each offering has its own eligibility requirements and deadlines.
-Be sure to check out the Financial Aid page for Online MAR and Charlotte students.
+Be sure to check out the Financial Aid page for online MACM, MACL, and Charlotte students.

 Communicate with Your Advisor

 All degree-seeking students are assigned an academic advisor.
 Your advisor is available for assistance in selecting courses and devising a degree completion plan.
 New Students are encouraged to contact their advisor as early as possible, and to schedule a meeting with their advisor before beginning classes.
-The academic advisor for the Online MAR program is Dr. Steve Klipowicz.
+The academic advisor for the online MACM program is Dr. Steve Klipowicz.
 Dr. Klipowicz can be reached at email@example.com or at (704) 527-9909.
+The academic advisor for the online MACL program is Dr. Rod Cooper.
+Dr. Cooper can be reached at firstname.lastname@example.org or at (704) 527-9909.
+The academic advisor for the Certificate program is Douglas Price.
+Douglas can be reached at email@example.com or at (704) 527-9909.